acisops/acis_anomaly_pages/source/dpaa_shutdown_bepa.rst

 -------

 * Until the DPA-A is powered back on, science operations will be interrupted.

 * The warmboot of the BEP will reset the parameters of the TXINGS patch to their defaults.
   If not updated during initial recovery as above, *txings* settings should be updated as soon as possible via CAP (see CAP 1708) or SAR to prevent undesired radiation shutdowns.
-* After recovery from a DPA-A shutdown, the power status may be in an unusual state (e.g., lower than expected input current) due to FEPs being off.
-This situation should resolve itself with the next observation.

 Relevant Procedures
 -------------------